 Rev. Courtney Stange-Tregear is a clergyperson in the United Church Christ anchored in the dynamic work of social justice advocacy and congregational transformation.
 She has lived in seven states and three countries.
 After having spent time pastoring local congregations in both California and Maryland, Stange-Tregear transitioned to a regional consulting role as the Minister of Church Vitality for UCC churches in Washington, Alaska and North Idaho.
 Her ministry has been formed by a classical education and community organizing.
 She brings a vision of vitality that bridges the secular and sacred, church and community.
 She earned her undergraduate degree from St. John’s College, holds a Masters Degree from the University of Leeds, a Masters of Divinity from Andover Newton Theological Seminary, and is currently pursuing a Doctor of Ministry Degree from Bexley-Seabury Seminary.
 Courtney is a graduate of the Emerge MD program and has done significant advocacy in the area of maternal health, homelessness, economic justice and supporting women in ministry.
 She currently lives in Seattle, Washington with her husband, Mark, and their three children.

-Shelby Healy is a 14-year advertising, marketing and communications veteran who has managed brands ranging from one-woman Etsy shops to Microsoft.
+Shelby Healy is an advertising, marketing and communications veteran who has managed brands ranging from one-woman Etsy shops to Microsoft.
 She began on the journalism side of newspapers before selling ad spots.
 After 5 years of selling digital display, search, radio, print, newspaper and everything in between for The Seattle Weekly, The Seattle Times-PI, CBS, VEVO and last.fm, she read the tea leaves and has been hands on with social media for the last ten years, working for a small startup before heading to Microsoft in 2011 to manage Microsoft Advertising’s social presence and manage public relations and executive image.
 She is currently a Marketing Manager at Microsoft, managing the end to end social strategy, production, execution and analytics for Windows, Surface and Mixed Reality Commercial.
+She is a graduate of Emerge WA’s 2019 signature training program.